NASA-AMMOS/3DTilesRendererJS/src/three/plugins/README.md

 ## ImageOverlay

-Base class for series of classes used to load and overlay tiled images on tile sets.
+Base class for series of classes used to load and overlay tiled images on tilesets.

 See the ["ImageOverlayPlugin" types file](./three/images/ImageOverlayPlugin.d.ts) for list of overlay classes and options.